Who is in for some weeknight Asian dinner?

 Marinate The Chicken

-Simply cut them in small cubes and mix it with some fresh ginger, garlic, and soy sauce.
-I usually do this at first so that it will have a chance to marinate a few minutes as I am working on the rest of the ingredients.
+In terms of the chicken, I used boneless and skinless chicken thighs.
+Simply cut them into small cubes and mix them with some fresh ginger, garlic, and soy sauce.
+I usually do this at first so that it will have a chance to marinate for a few minutes as I am working on the rest of the ingredients.

-If you are wondering how to cook noodles for this stir fry dish, I am going to have to refer you to the packaging instructions as it depends on the kind you are using.
+If you are wondering how to cook noodles for this stir fry dish, I am going to have to refer you to the package instructions as it depends on the kind you are using.
 The one I used cooked in less than 5 minutes.

 Vegetables and The Assembly